DarkDabula/my-modularized-hotas/status.md

 ![Lever interior](./images/20221114_magnets.jpg)

-and the reflector for the time-of-flight sensor using a small piece of aluminium
+and the reflector for the time-of-flight sensor using a small piece of aluminum

 ![Lever interior](./images/20221114_reflector.jpg)

 I finished the programming of the Arduinos.
-A strage thind is that sometimes the master gets values over I2C which the slave don't send.
+A strange thing is that sometimes the master gets values over I2C which the slave don't send.
-But luckily I was able to comensate it via programming.
+But luckily I was able to compensate it via programming.

 Finally I finished my first session Elite Dangerous with the new lever and configured the key bindings.